 Zipper: Of all the closure options, a zipper provides the most secure way to keep a sleeve closed, though zipper quality does come into play.
 While a snug fit is important, check to make sure there’s a barrier or space between the zipper and the laptop.
 Metal zippers, in particular, can scratch the surface of your laptop.

-Extra interior and exterior pockets provide room for power cords, documents, wallet, and keys.
+Extra interior and exterior pockets provide room for power cords, documents, wallets, and keys.
 It's nice to be able to keep all your laptop supplies together when you're traveling, even if it's only commuting to work.
 Most interior pockets have a divider between the extra items and the laptop to protect the computer’s exterior.
 Zippered pockets are better because they make sure that nothing falls out while you're on the go.

 Laptop sleeves run from around $10 for a basic zippered neoprene model with no storage pockets to almost $70 for a hard sleeve with interior storage and a handle.
 In between, you’ll find that neoprene models with imprinted designs are more expensive than basic neoprene models.
 The price of canvas, felt, and wool sleeves goes from mid-range to high based on the fabric and closure quality.